HeyPuter/phoenix/doc/devlog.md

 in both halves of the parser, and we will absolutely need to do static analysis and refactoring to simplify the parser some time in the future.

+## 2024-02-04

+### Platform Support and Deprecation of separate `puter-shell` repo

+To prepare for releasing the Puter Shell under an open-source license, it makes sense to move everything that's currently in `puter-shell` into this repo.
+The separation of concerns makes sense, but it belongs in a place called "platform support" inside this repo rather than in another repo (that was an oversight on my part earlier on).

+This change can be made incrementally as follows:
+- Expose an object which implements support for the current platform to all the commands in coreutils.
+- Incrementally update commands as follows:
+  - add the necessary function(s) to `puter` platform support
+    - while doing this, use the instance of the Puter SDK owned by `dev-ansi-terminal` instead of delegating to the wrapper in the `puter-shell` repo via `postMessage`
+  - update the command to use the new implementation
+- Once all commands are updated, the XDocumentPuterShell class will be dormant and can safely be removed.